-- What's the lesser evil: financial repression or market crashes? - Why would anyone buy assets with negative real yields are pension funds and insurers overly influenced by regulation? - Has the main impact of unconventional monetary policies, such been to repress retail savings and is this a good thing? - Are savers unfairly paying for the past excesses of borrowers?
-Or are low interest rates necessary to redistribute the baby-boomer's wealth to a younger generation? - Cock-up or conspiracy is this a deliberate strategy, or the result of an accidental interaction of monetary policy and regulation?
+- What's the lesser evil: financial repression or market crashes? - Why would anyone buy assets with negative real yields are pension funds and insurers overly influenced by regulation? - Has the main impact of unconventional monetary policies been to repress retail savings - and is this a good thing? - Are savers unfairly paying for the past excesses of borrowers?
+Or is savings rather than investment a vice rather than a virtue? - What's the interaction with demographics are low rates necessary to redistribute the baby-boomer's wealth to a younger generation? - Confusion or conspiracy is this a deliberate strategy, or the result of an accidental interaction of monetary policy and regulation?